Toddlers' Guide to Lindsay Wildlife Experience - 510 Families

 What To Expect

 The biggest draw to this small museum is the opportunity to see the live animals right up close.
-The porcupine and owls were big hits for Elaina, but the snakes, insects, lizards and bunnies were also pretty exciting.
+The porcupine and owls were big hits for Elaina, but the snakes, insects, lizards, and bunnies were also pretty exciting.
 As a big fan of the show Wild Kratts, this type of museum is right up her alley.

 Because this museum is small, you can feel comfortable that a visit of 90 minutes or two hours with a curious preschooler will be rewarded by many interesting things to see, do, and touch.
 The best part is the hourly event schedule, with each hour bringing a fun chance to see, interact with, and learn about one of the animal ambassadors at the museum.
 When we were there we saw a snake and turkey vulture up close outside in the Raptor Redwood Grove.
-Check their daily schedule here and here to plan your visit around which events will excite your little one the most.
+Check their daily schedule to plan your visit around which events will excite your little one the most.

 woman holding snake

-Seeing this gopher snake up close was a real highlight for my three-year old| Photo: Julie Herson
+Seeing this gopher snake up close was a real highlight for my three-year-old | Photo: Julie Herson

 Elaina sincerely enjoyed: